coderesolution/OnscrollDetection.js/README.md

 ## Features
  - Bind animation to any trigger element
+ - Classes
  - Vertical/horizontal directions with reverse
  - Specific px value, control from and to, modify scroll speed, or automatically calculate parallax based on parent
  - Custom animations (rotate, skew, colours and more)
  - Target specific screen sizes
  - Debugging mode
- - Lightweight before dependencies (~1.81Kb gzipped)
+ - Lightweight before dependencies (~2.19Kb gzipped)

 ## Dependencies
 The following <u>must</u> be instantiated before: